arabog/ALX-Study-1/Readme.md

 ```
 doSomething(3);
 ```
-We can have multiple parameters, and if so we separate them using a comma, both in the declaration and in the invocation:
+We can have multiple parameters, and if so, we separate them using a comma, both in the declaration and in the invocation:

 ```
 void doSomething(int value1, int value2) {